-The gVCF file shows no-calls at positions with low coverage or where a low-frequency variant (< 3%) occurs often enough (> 1%) that the position cannot be called to the reference.
+The gVCF file shows no-calls at positions with low coverage, or where a low-frequency variant occurs.
+For low-frequency variants, it must occur often enough that the position cannot be called to the reference.
 A genotype (GT) tag of ./. indicates a no-call.